jmford2/Covid19-NP-Swab/README.md

 If this sounds like how you'd solve this problem if you were still in elementary school, you're right.
 This is basically decorating Easter eggs (if you started with a 3D-printed Easter egg).
 Currently we have no proven way to automate the last three steps so we are envisioning a "student army," as mentioned above. **If you've got a better idea, now's the time.**

-There are several alternatives being tried:

-- We are looking into using small urine loops as shafts; we don't yet have a solution for how to apply a swab end.
-Will post if we do.
-At least there are usually very many of these around in clinical microbiology laboratories
-- Printing a bristled head is a no-go for conventional 3D printers, as the features are too small.
-It is possible that a sand-blasted/chemically etched/otherwise roughened bulb *might* work, but we are not doing research here: we're looking for our best bet for a sure thing
-- Mascara brushes.
-The consensus so far is, the materials might be right but the brushes are far too large/widely spaced.
-Again, they *might* work, but see above

-Again, we believe the best use of resources is to be creative around copying the template, not redesigning swabs.
+We believe the best use of resources is to be creative around copying the template, not redesigning swabs.

 <a name="flock"></a>
 ## Flock